 We do not mark off all the things, we do try to accomplish meaningful lessons that help us all grow and learn.

 I do not plan all our lessons in advance.
 I do tear out the workbook pages, and divide into 36 weeks, place them in folders for clipboard work each week (math, grammar, and handwriting).
+I occasionally use the best student learning guide 2020 has too if there’s a particular topic we would like to go over.
 But everything else, I divide into 36 weeks so I know about how many lessons we need to hit each week.
 When and how we hit them is up to us.
-And I use 36 weeks as a guide, but we school year round, and start the next level of whatever we are working on when we finish. =)
+And I use 36 weeks as a guide, but we school year round, and start the next level of whatever we are working on when we finish. =) My children do small tests in English, Maths etc. and I use Grade Cam Test Grader to mark the tests.
+It’s super easy to use which allows me to spend more time teaching rather than marking!

 Our Homeschool Day